 I vividly remember my first visit to Banff.
-The mountains amazed me, and their silent beauty awed me beyond anything I have ever imagined.
+The mountains amazed me, and their silent beauty awed me beyond anything I had ever imagined.
 It was when we got to Lake Louise, and I stood there, looking out at the frozen lake under a thick blanket of snow, that I felt truly at peace.
-I am definitely not an outdoorsy kind of girl.
+I am not an outdoorsy kind of girl.
 Sure, I love the beauty of nature, but I prefer my outdoors to be on patios.
 However, when we got to Banff, a part of me felt surprisingly comfortable among the mountains.
 Imagine that!

 Visiting Banff National Park

-Banff is definitely a place you need to check out when you visit Canada.
+Banff is a place you need to check out when you visit Canada.
 It is a small resort town located in the very picturesque Banff National Park.
-There is a fee for entering the park, and it’s based on how long you are staying there.
-You can always buy your pass online before you go.
+There is a fee for entering the park, based on how long you are staying there, and you can always buy your pass online before you go.

-This is a perfect place for any outdoor activity year-round.
-Nature lovers can experience it in all its glory.
+This is a perfect place for any outdoor activity year-round, and nature lovers can experience it in all its glory.
 Here you can go hiking, biking, horseback riding or kayaking during the summer months.
 If winter is more your forte, there are many opportunities for skiing, snowboarding, snowshoeing and almost any other outdoorsy activity you can imagine.
 Nestled in the Rocky Mountains, Banff National Park is home to some of the most stunning lakes I have ever seen.

-I was lucky enough to visit in both the winter and the fall.
-I still can’t decide which was my favourite.
-Each has its own spectacular charm and look.
-I think that I might need to go back in a different season to explore the area further.
+I was lucky enough to visit in both the winter and the fall, and I still can’t decide which was my favourite.
+Each has its spectacular charm and look, and I think I might need to go back in a different season to explore the area further.

 Banff Upper Hot Springs